 McGinnis gave her testimony while standing, as standing was less uncomfortable and made it easier to manage the pain.
 The 70-year-old described her pain as “hot pokers all the time.”

 According to the lawsuit, McGinnis had two mesh models from C.R.
 Bard implanted in 2009: Align TO and Avaulta Solo.
 The devices were implanted during surgery to treat her bladder’s movement.

 Within months of the surgery, McGinnis said she began experiencing erosion, which occurs when the mesh begins to wear through tissue in the body.

 McGinnis called the pain “debilitating” during her testimony.
 “It hurts so much I can’t cry…My body is always in fight or flight mode,” she said.

 She says she can no longer be intimate with her husband and now has to sleep with cold packs at night.
 She says she uses several different therapies to control her physical problems.

 An attorney that represented the couple said, “They rushed this product to market, and I think the jury was repulsed by that.
 I think this jury sent a message: Change what you’re doing because there are consequences.”

-Pelvic mesh implants are used to treat pelvic organ prolapse by acting like a hammock to support internal organs.
+Pelvic mesh implants treat pelvic organ prolapse by acting like a hammock to support internal organs.
 The polypropylene surgical mesh is the same mesh used in hernia repair surgeries.

-Bard’s attorney argued that McGinnis’ problems may be the result of a faulty technique on the part of her surgeon.
+Bard’s attorney argued that McGinnis’ problems might be the result of a faulty technique on the part of her surgeon.
 The company’s attorney also suggested that many of the issues McGinnis experienced may be the result of medical issues she had before the implant.